marceloboeira/prezzo/README.md

 ### Explanations

 The `explain` method provides a nice way of representing how the price was composed.
-Only components that are actually used on the calculation are included in the explanation.
+Only params and components that are actually used on the calculation are included in the explanation.

 e.g.: